alexanderywang/tfjs-linear-regression-predictions/README.md

 ## Tensorflow JS Linear Regression

-The Tensorflow.js tutorial uses <script tag as the entry point.
-I'll use Create React App and attempt to modularize where possible.
+The Tensorflow.js tutorial uses script tag as the entry point for loading files.
+I'll install via npm and use Create React App and attempt to modularize where possible.
 I'll refer and refactor the code from the two-dimensional linear regression tutorial on Tensorflow JS is found here:

 https://codelabs.developers.google.com/codelabs/tfjs-training-regression#0